When to Signal While Driving

 How signalling affects your driving test

-If you’re preparing for your driving test, it’s important to know how signalling plays a role in the test.
+If you’re preparing for your driving test, it’s imperative to know how signalling plays a role in the test.
 During the test, you’ll be assessed on your ability to use signals correctly and at the appropriate time.
 Failure to do so can result in a critical error, which could cause you to fail the test.

 To pass your driving test, you should: